 Stopping child detention is imperative.
 But the problem extends to the whole system of immigration detention.

-Homestead is just one example of the egregious human rights abuses facing immigrant children and adults alike.
+Homestead detention center is just one example of the egregious human rights abuses facing immigrant children and adults alike.
 We must work to keep families, communities, and loved ones together – and push for immigration policies that respect the rights and humanity of all people.